-Services for Students with Disabilities coordinates sign language interpreters for qualified students.
-Students requesting interpreter services will meet with an SSD staff member to discuss his or her needs and to sign an agreement acknowledging familiarity with related policies.
+Disability and Access coordinates sign language interpreters for qualified students.
+Students requesting interpreter services will meet with a D&A staff member to discuss his or her needs and to sign an agreement acknowledging familiarity with related policies.

 All non-classroom requests (including meetings with professors or group meetings with other students for projects or assignments) should be made as far in advance as possible, but at least three business days in advance.
 Last-minute requests cannot be guaranteed, though attempts will always be made to secure interpreter services.
 Tests taken outside of regular class time will be treated as a special request and students should submit requests for review sessions and final exams as far in advance as possible.
 All interpreting done out of class must be requested through the Interpreter Coordinator.